AdobeDocs/experience-platform.en/help/dataflows/ui/monitor-destinations.md

 >
 >Note the current limitations related to segment-level metrics:
 >- The segment-level view is currently only available for batch destinations.
->- Segment level metrics are currently not recorded for failed flow runs and excluded records.
+>- Segment level metrics are currently recorded for successful flow runs only.
+They are not recorded for failed flow runs and excluded records.

 ![Segments in dataflow panel](../assets/ui/monitor-destinations/dashboard-segments-view.png)